Common Problems After Changing Fuel Pump: Troubleshooting Fuel Pump Issues

 Lastly, make sure to properly tighten the fuel hoses with the clamps after changing the fuel pump.

-The fuel gauge sending unit is a small device that is located inside your fuel tank.
-This unit comes with a fuel pump assembly.
 Its primary function is to measure the amount of fuel in your tank and send that data to your dashboard.
 This allows you to see how much gas you have left and when you need to fill up.

 When the fuel pump pressure sending unit is working correctly, your fuel gauge should reflect the correct amount of fuel in your tank.

 Most people confuse the fuel pump and the fuel gauge sending unit.
 The fuel gauge sending unit itself is part of a fuel pump assembly.
 It consists of a controller and a level float with a long arm.
-The fuel gauge sender which is spot-welded onto the side of the fuel pump assembly
+The fuel gauge sender is spot-welded onto the side of the fuel pump assembly

 On the other hand, a fuel pump is a small cylindrical component you will find inside the casing of the fuel pump assembly.